 Wireless Mobile Laptop Carts

-The school has two mobile wireless laptop carts each containing 30 laptops.
+The school has three mobile wireless laptop carts each containing 30 laptops.
 Carts are available in the Learning Center or in the teacher’s classroom.

 The Library / On-Line Databases